emadonev/hackathon2023/README.md

 If we choose to create our own exoplanet, an interface pops up which enables users to input the necessary parameters (mass, radius, semi-major axis, orbital period, planet surface temperature, spectral type of star, mass of host star, radius of host star, name of your exoplanet).
 The same interface as with exploring already found exoplanets pops up, with all the data adjusted for the user's input.

-In order to run this app, you need to run `main.py`, and have the following dependencies and libraries installed:
+In order to run this app, you need to run `main.py`, and have the dependencies in the "requirements.txt" file.
-- noise
-- numpy
-- matplotlib.pyplot
-- pillow (PIL)
-- tkinter
-- scipy
-- itertools